-Equity investments held for trading are stated at fair value, with any resulting gain or loss recognised in the income statement.
+Equity investments held for trading are stated at fair value, with any resulting gain or loss recognised in the statement of comprehensive income.
 The fair value of equity investments classified as held for trading and available-for-sale is their quoted bid price at the balance sheet date.